DP0.2 Data Products

 Survey Property Maps

 Several types of survey property maps are generated by the Rubin Science Pipelines.
 They take the form of sparse HEALPix maps, where the survey property at each spatial pixel is identified by a pixel number/pixel value pair.
 Each map represents a healsparse map containing the value of an individual survey property, for a given band.
 Note that the DCR maps are proportionality maps; that is, the expected effect will be proportional to the value in the map with an arbitrary/empirically derived constant of proportionality.
 All survey property maps are available via the Butler.
-Find a demonstration of how to retrieve, display, and analyze survey property maps in tutorial notebook “DP02_03c_Survey_Property_Maps.ipynb”.
+Find a demonstration of how to retrieve, display, and analyze survey property maps in the tutorial notebook named Survey_Property_Maps.

 Survey property maps available for DP0.2.